A Comprehensive Guide to What is REST API Security

 2. Protection of Data Integrity: REST APIs handle data exchanges between clients and servers.
 Ensuring the integrity of this data is vital to prevent tampering, injection attacks, or unauthorized modifications that could compromise the reliability and accuracy of the information.

-3. Mitigation of Denial of Service (DoS) Attacks: REST APIs are often subjected to denial of service attacks, where excessive requests overwhelm the server and disrupt its availability.
+3. Mitigation of Denial of Service (DoS) Attacks: REST APIs are frequently subjected to denial-of-service attacks, where excessive requests overwhelm the server and disrupt its availability.
 By implementing proper security measures, including rate limiting and traffic monitoring, organizations can prevent or mitigate these attacks.

 4. Compliance with Regulatory Standards: Many industries have regulations in place to ensure the security and privacy of user data.
 By implementing proper REST API security measures, organizations can meet these compliance requirements and build trust with their customers.